Tech-Matt/riscv-cpu/README.md

 - [ ] Write table of signals for instruction decode
 - [ ] Create alu_opcode table
 - [ ] You could add flags to alu operations
+- [ ] Change color of other images

 <ins> To be done one day in the future </ins>